A Contents, Structures

 Commonly known methods of conversation testing include interviews and role-plays.
 Rubrics are also used for conversation tests.
 Rubrics are statements of assessment criteria and achievement levels, which not only help to avoid discrepancies in assessment results between teachers, but also provide useful feedback to learners.
 Rubrics can be designed using the JFS Can-do Statements.
 For more information, see the JF Standard for Japanese-Language Education Guidebook for Users [New Edition].

 Examples of how to conduct the 'Marugoto' 'Katsudoo' conversation test and sample questions can be found in the 'Test and Reflection' section of the coursebooks.
 In 'Marugoto' 'Katsudoo', it is suggested that while waiting for the test, learners conduct a discussion activity using their portfolios in the classroom.
 This method involves two teachers, one in charge of the test and one in charge of the discussion activity: while one teacher conducts the conversation test, the other teacher observes the learners' discussions and prevents learners who have been tested from revealing the contents of their role cards to other learners.
-If you cannot find a colleague to cover the discussion activity, prepare three tasks for each of the interviews and role-plays and give the learners a random combination of tasks.
+If you cannot find a colleague to perform the discussion activity, prepare three tasks for each of the interviews and role-plays and give the learners a random combination of tasks.
 This is only an example, and you can find other ways to implement conversation tests in a good manner.

 * The Japan Foundation has made available the Role-play test based on the JF Standard for Japanese Language Education.
 It has been developed to make it as easy as possible for busy teachers to conduct and allows them to get a rough idea of their learners' level based on the JF Standard for Japanese-Language Education.

-- Q83.
+Q83.
 Does "Marugoto" correspond to the levels of the JLPT (Japanese Language Proficiency Test)?

 The JF Standard for Japanese-Language Education, to which "Marugoto" conforms, uses the competence in accomplishing tasks - i.e. what can be done with Japanese - as an indicator of level.